 One of the direct cultural borrowings of this period was the spinning wheel which furnished Europe with the technology to spin a greater amount of textile in lesser time.
 This coincided with a period when more and more people could afford well-made clothes and consumption of well-manufactured textiles grew rapidly.

-Most notably, the clothing of women began to undergo evolution while new styles and designs were incorporated in the clothing of European populations in general.
+Most notably, the clothing of women began to undergo evolution while new styles and designs were incorporated into the clothing of European populations in general.

 Dressing for men also became significantly elaborate by the high medieval period.
 During this era, men would wear linen breeches and shirts as part of their undergarments.
-Woollen hoses were used to cover the legs, often culminating in a leather sole which effectively functioned as an attached shoe.
+Woolen hoses were used to cover the legs, often culminating in a leather sole that effectively functioned as an attached shoe.

 On top of the shirt, a doublet was typically worn which was made in the style of a buttoned jacket.
 A woolen tunic was then worn on top of the doublet and served as the actual dress.

 An unusual fashion in European noblemen began in the middle of the 14th century when they took to wearing body-tight doublets with no tunic on top.